 The first mention of Súľov comes only from the fourteenth century, when king Charles I of Hungary handed the castle over to the castellan Elias, ancestor of the Súlov family, however, archaeological finds indicate that the surrounding rocks have been inhabited since the thirteenth century.
 Probably they served as a watchtower after the Mongol invasion in 1241.
 In 1440 took it for a short time Švitrigaila, the youngest brother of Władysław II Jagiełło, the king of Poland and Lithuania, during the fights for the Hungarian Crown with Władysław of Varna.
 In 1470 king Matthias Corvinus ordered Peter, the son of Elias Súlovski, to extend this watchtower to the size of the castle.
 Sulovs remained its owners, but after the end of the family there were fights between the heirs, during which in 1550 the castle burnt down.
-Eventually it fell to the Sirmensis family who rebuilt it.
-Due to the location, it was not suitable for expansion and did not have much military significance.
-Difficult access caused that already at the end of the sixteenth century, the Sirmensis moved to the palaces in Sulov and Hradna.
+Eventually it fell to the Sirmensis family who rebuilt and enlarged it.
+Despite this, due to its location in the early modern period, it did not have much more military significance.
+Difficult access and austere housing conditions caused that already at the end of the sixteenth century, the Sirmensis moved to the palaces in Sulov and Hradna.
 The military crew was stationed in the castle until 1730, although in the early years of the century it was in very poor condition.
 Destruction was hastened by the earthquake in 1763, after which it was finally abandoned.

-Of a few buildings and a dozen rooms of the castle, only one vault, small fragments of walls and stairs carved in a narrow passage between the rocks, have been preserved to this day.
-Entrance to the ruin is free.
+A few buildings and a dozen rooms of the castle, only one vault, small fragments of walls and stairs carved in a narrow passage between the rocks, have been preserved to this day.
+Entrance to the ruin area is free.

 Bóna M., Plaček M., Encyklopedie slovenských hradů, Praha 2007.